ryankoigi-dev/ryankoigi-dev./README.md

 ---

-### ⚡ Fun Facts
+###  Fun Facts

-- 🧩 I love solving puzzles—both in code and in real life.
+-  I love solving puzzles—both in code and in real life.I enjoy chess.
-- 🎵 Music fuels my coding sessions.
+-  Music fuels my coding sessions.
-- 🏃‍♂️ Enjoy hiking and exploring new places offline, too!
+-  Enjoy hiking, watching movies and exploring new places offline, too!
-- 🗣️ Motto: “Build it.
+-  Motto: “Build it.
 Secure it.
 Share it.
 Learn from it.”

 ---